visitbethel/docker-enabler/README.md

 Building image using `Dockerfile`
 ---------------------------------
-This enabler allows you to build an image using `Dockerfile` before running a container, but you are responsible for pulling down any base image(s) that is required on a `Docker host`.
+This enabler allows you to build an image using `Dockerfile` before running a container, but you are responsible for pulling down any base image(s) that is required on a `Docker host` since this is security-sensitive operation.

 `TIBCO Silver Fabric 5.7`'s `Puppet` and `Chef` manifests support in a Silver Fabric component maybe use for this purpose.
 You may also use any other CM toolings of your choice.
 Typically, doing a `Dockerfile` build for production on the fly is discouraged as `Docker hosts` may not have access to Internet or may face other security, permission or unforeseen build issues.